pvico/grbl32/README.md

 <img src="/docs/BP_SERIAL.jpg">

 The positive supply is connected to the 3.3 pin.
-This is acceptable because the jumper on the FTDI is on 3.3V.
+This is OK because the jumper on the FTDI is on 3.3V.
 If that was not the case, the red wire should be connected to the 5V pin

+If the Blue Pill was to be used in production, the serial interface should go through the USB port.
+However, I consider the Blue Pill only as a prototyping device.
+I intend to design my own controller PCB.

 ##### Simultaneous connection